dydudy789/terraform_complete_azure_data_engineering/README.md

 |
 └─ ADLS Gen2             ───► containers: bronze, silver, gold

-Azure SQL DB  ◄── Not used in pipeline but still provisioned
+Azure SQL DB  ◄── Not used in data pipeline but still provisioned

 ```